Vice President Richard Nixon and Mrs. Nixon with President U Ba U at Government House, Rangoon 1953.

 The past as prologue?

 Burma became independent during the early years of the Cold War.
 In 1946 the United Kingdom decided to quit Burma.
 In 1947 the British government encouraged the Shan sawbwas and other minority leaders to join and support a new Union of Burma They did this in the hope that a unified Burma might fare better in the face of possible communist aggression.
 Over late 1949 the Chinese civil war ended with the victory of the communists under Mao Zedong.
 Around the same time, encouraged by the Soviet Union, the Communist Party of Burma launched an all out insurrection against the new Burmese government, seizing Mandalay and towns across the country.
 Burma then had a fairly pro-Western position.
-The UK and other Commonwealth countries provided military assistance, flying in arms as well as advisers (Burma was also part of the Sterling area).
+The UK and other Commonwealth countries provided military assistance, flying in arms as well as advisers (Burma was also part of the Sterling area, which refers to the group of countries using the pound sterling as their currency or have their own currencies pegged to it.).

 By the end of 1949, defeated Chinese Nationalist (Kuomintang or KMT) forces loyal to Chiang Kai-shek fled not only eastwards to Formosa (Taiwan) but also southwest from Yunnan into the Shan hills.
 By 1951 at least 10,000 KMT troops had taken over a large part of the eastern Shan states and by 1952 had penetrated to within 200 miles of Rangoon.
 This KMT occupation of part of the country, supported at least indirectly by Washington, infuriated the Burmese government of U Nu.
 The Burmese government was then facing not only a communist insurrection but also multiple other rebellions, notably by the Karen National Union (helped by Thailand), the Mujahedeen in Arakan, and numerous other militia.
 The central fear was that the presence of the KMT, who were staging attacks from Burma into Yunnan, lead to a Chinese communist invasion.
 The Burmese government turned to the UN for help.
 Its disappointment with the UN by 1953 led both to a turn towards 'non-alignment' and the build-up of its own military machine - the Tatmadaw.